Society of Food Chemistry

 LChG position papers and statements

-The position papers and statements of the LChG board and joint position papers and statements with other institutions are listed here.
-Position papers and statements of the LChG working groups can be found as an overview on this page under "Publications of the working groups" as well as on the homepages of the respective working groups.
+Here you will find the position papers and statements of the LChG Executive Board and joint position papers and statements with other institutions.
+Position papers and statements from the LChG working groups can be found as an overview on this page under "Publications of the Working Groups" as well as on the homepages of the respective working groups.

-- Joint position paper of the LChG and the BLC on sample number according to AVV RÜb in focus (2024) ( pdf )
+• Joint position paper of the LChG and the BLC on the sample number according to AVV RÜb in focus (2024) ( pdf )

-- Draft of a law amending the law on the professional title of state-certified food chemists (Food Chemists Act) - Statement of the LChG dated 19 July (2019) ( pdf )
+• Draft law amending the law on the professional title of state-certified food chemists (Food Chemists Act) - LChG statement of 19 July (2019) ( pdf )

-- Position paper "Structural deficits in food monitoring - 90 percent of regional authorities without food chemists" (2015) ( pdf )
+• Position paper "Structural deficiencies in food monitoring - 90 percent of regional authorities without food chemists" (2015) ( pdf )

-- Joint statement by the LChG and the BLC on the situation of training places for state-certified food chemists (2015)
+• Joint statement by the LChG and the BLC on the situation of training positions for state-certified food chemists (2015)

-- LChG/BLC for sufficient internships for the training of state-certified food chemists as well as uniform training and examination (state examination) ( pdf )
+• LChG/BLC for sufficient internship positions for the training of state-certified food chemists as well as standardized training and examination (state examination) ( pdf )

-- Position paper of the LChG on the organisation of consumer health protection (report by the Federal Audit Office) ( pdf )
+• Position paper of the LChG on the organization of consumer health protection (report by the Federal Court of Auditors) ( pdf )

-- On the introduction of Bachelor and Master in the study of food chemistry ( pdf )
+• Introduction of Bachelor's and Master's degrees in food chemistry ( pdf )

-- Position paper of the Society of Food Chemistry and the Federal Association of Food Chemists in the Public Service on practical training in official monitoring ( pdf )
+• Position paper of the German Society for Food Chemistry and the Federal Association of Food Chemists in Public Service on practical vocational training in official monitoring ( pdf )

 LChG publications